franckEinstein90/second-brain/node/readme.md

 ## Step Two: Clone the repo on your local

-## Step One: Initialize Your Node.js ProjectC
+## Step Three: Initialize Your Node.js ProjectC

 Create a new Node.js project by setting up a package.json file.
 You can do this by running